GeckoPackages/GeckoTwig/README.md

 Abandoned!

-We will try to move anything of value from here to PHPUnit 7 if possible.
+We will try to move anything of value from here to twigphp/Twig-extensions if possible.